 Instructional design theory states that your employees will learn if your courses are designed in relatable ways.
 In order for you to design relatable courses, you need to choose your instructional design model carefully, and most importantly, you need to choose your instructional design system carefully too.

-EdAp is the best multimedia authoring tool out there, as you can see from our list.
+EdAp is the best multimedia authoring tool out there, as you can see from our list of eLearning solutions.
 You don’t have to take our word for it, see for yourself what customers from all over the world are saying about EdApp.